PSmigielski/testicious/api/README.md

 # Pepper pizza API

-This is a API for pepper pizza page
+This is an API for pepper pizza page